splunk/public-o11y-docs/admin/subscription-usage/subscription-usage-overview.rst

 -  :ref:`Monitor Splunk Infrastructure Monitoring billing and usage (DPM plans only)<dpm-usage>`
 -  :ref:`Monitor Log Observer subscription usage<lo-billing-usage>`

-.. _usage-limits-throttling:
+.. _system-limits:

 .. raw:: html

    <embed>
-      <h2>Data ingestion limits<a name="usage-limits-throttling" class="headerlink" href="#usage-limits-throttling">¶</a></h2>
+      <h2>System limits<a name="system-limits" class="headerlink" href="#system-limits" title="Permalink to this headline">¶</a></h2>
    </embed>

 Observability Cloud has system limits that help ensure good performance, stability, and reliability.
 Exceeding these limits might degrade your experience.

+Learn more at:

-Learn more at :ref:`System limits for Splunk Infrastructure Monitoring <sys-limits>`.
+* :ref:`System limits for Splunk Infrastructure Monitoring <sys-limits>`.

+   * Data ingest can be limited at the source by Cloud providers.
+You can track this with the metric ``sf.org.num.<cloudprovidername>ServiceClientCallCountThrottles``.

+* :ref:`APM system limits <apm-system-limits>`.

+* :ref:`Log Observer Connect limits <lo-connect-limits>` and :ref:`Log Observer limits <logs-limits>`.

+* :ref:`System limits for Splunk RUM <rum-limits>`.

 If you exceed your ingestion limits you might incurr in overcost.
 To help avoid overage fees, :ref:`create a detector <create-detectors>` to proactively monitor for potential overages and receive alerts when you are nearing a subscription limit.

 .. caution:: Make sure you understand what's included in your subscription.
 For more detailed queries about your subscription and billing, contact your Splunk Account Team.

-Data ingest can be limited at the source by Cloud providers.
-You can track this with the metric ``sf.org.num.<cloudprovidername>ServiceClientCallCountThrottles``.